FreeProving/free-compiler/CONTRIBUTING.md

     + Avoid having a single subsection for a section (except if you have plans to add further items down the line).
     + Avoid two consecutive headings.
       Consider writing a short introduction to the section in this case.
+    + Capitalize the first word of the heading (e.g. "The CI Pipeline" instead of "the CI Pipeline").
-    + Capitalize the first letter of every word except for prepositions in a heading (e.g. "How Can I Contribute?" instead of "How can I contribute?" but "Haskell to Coq" instance of "Haskell To Coq").
+    + Capitalize all other words except for articles, conjunctions and prepositions (e.g. "How Can I Contribute?" instead of "How can I contribute?" but "Haskell to Coq" instead of "Haskell To Coq").

    ```markdown
    # Document Title